trivedisorabh/ferris/README.md

 2. Does it scale?

    We might want to extend the functionality of the component.
-Can we do that without having to re-factor the whole thing?
+Can it be done without having to re-factor the whole thing?

 3. Does the browser console contain logs?